Doing-Business-As in Florida:

 2. Publish a notice of your intent to use a fictitious name

 Once you’ve decided on your DBA but before you file your application, you need to publish a legal notice stating your intent to use a fictitious name in a newspaper located in the same county as your principal place of business.
+You can publish in an online or printed newspaper that meets the following requirements:

-• At least 25% of the paper is written in English
+• At least 25% of the paper is written in English.

-• Issues are published at least once a week
+• Issues are published at least once a week.

-• The paper is available as a periodical in the county where it’s published
+• The paper is available as a periodical in the county where it’s published.

-• The paper was established at least a year ago
+• The paper was established at least a year ago.

 Most publications have a template for fictitious name publications, but if not, make sure that your notice includes the following: